A Longitudinal Multi-modal Dataset for Dementia Monitoring and Diagnosis: Collecting the longitudinal multimodal corpus

-According to our protocol data is collected in three 4-week phases spreading over 54 weeks in total, each phase therefore being separated by approximately 14 weeks.
-In practice due to unforeseen circumstances the period between phases has been longer than 14 weeks.
-Participants are paired with a carer and asked to record daily sessions during each phase, alternating between (a) 15 mins of conversation with their carers, and (b) typed or hand-written thoughts.
+According to our protocol our corpus is collected in separate phases each lasting four weeks or 28 sessions, where phases are 14 weeks apart.
+In practice due to unforeseen delays the period between phases has been longer than 14 weeks (see section~\ref{sec:limitations}).
+Participants are paired with a carer and asked to record daily sessions during each study phase, alternating between (a) 15 mins of conversation with their carers, and (b) typed or hand-written thoughts using a stylus pen.

-Both spoken and written language are elicited using reminiscence material-images from the past-created by dementia communication specialists.
-Images are presented using a bespoke Android tablet application, which records spoken and written data and sends it to a secure remote server for storage.
-The application is designed to record three modalities: \emph{speech}, \emph{typed text}, \emph{hand written text}.
+Both spoken and written language are elicited using reminiscence material, i.e., images from the past, created by the dementia communication specialists Many Happy Returns\footnote{Now called Real communications https://realcommunicationworks.com}.
+Images are presented using a bespoke Android Tablet application which records spoken and written data and sends it to a secure remote server for storage.
+The application was designed, developed, and tested together with our commercial clinical partner Clinvivo\footnote{https://www.clinvivo.com}, in consultation with a stakeholder group from the Alzheimer's Society.
+The application allows recording three modalities: \emph{speech}, \emph{typed text (keyboard)}, and \emph{hand-written text (pen)}.
 For the latter two paralinguistic information such as key strokes and pen strokes, pen pressure and deletions are recorded respectively.
-The application was developed, implemented and tested together with a commercial clinical partner, Clinvivo, in consultation with a focus group from the Alzheimer's Society.

-At the start of each 4-week phase, participants are given a tablet running the reminiscence tablet application.
-Participants are asked to complete a cognitive assessment test at the start and end of each phase.
+At the start of each 4-week phase, participants are given a tablet running the purpose built application which contains reminiscence material and allows recording language in the various modalities.
+A Mini Mental State Examination (MMSE) \cite{folstein1975mini} and an Addenbrooke's Cognitive Examination-III (ACE-III) \cite{noone2015addenbrooke} are administered by a suitably qualified person at the start and end of each phase respectively as cognitive impairment benchmarks.

-A Mini Mental State Examination (MMSE) \cite{MMSE} and an Addenbrooke's Cognitive Examin\-ation-III (ACE-III) \cite{ACE3} are administered as cognitive impairment benchmarks by a suitably qualified person.
-The ACE-III is conducted at the time of consent and at the beginning of each of the 4-week phases.
-The MMSE is conducted at the end of each 4-week phase.
 While these tests provide only minimal cognitive data, they allow us to assess cognitive change at the comparison points needed to analyse the rich linguistic information collected.
-Indeed challenges such as ADReSS~\cite{luz2020alzheimer} and $\textup{ADReSS}_{o}$ \cite{luz2021detecting} include a regression task to predict cognitive scores.